Bundle up and get ready to indulge in plenty of seasonal treats. The holiday season has officially arrived in Madrid, and we couldn’t be more excited!

 There are plenty of fun activities in store when it comes to what to do in Madrid in December.
-If your holiday itinerary includes the Spanish capital, here’s how to make the most of your trip during this magical time of year.
+If your holiday itinerary includes the Spanish capital (and it should!), here’s how to make the most of your trip during this magical time of year.

 First on our agenda of what to do in Madrid in December is simple: check out the Christmas lights!